Church Visitor Letter Examples To Increase Membership & Funds

 If this is the case, a polished, friendly email is a great alternative.

-For those thinking about making an email a part of their church visitor follow-up strategy, check out this template to help get you started:
+For those thinking about making an email a part of their church visitor follow-up strategy, check out this sample church invitation letter to help get you started:

 Hello [name of visitor]!